When there's no place like home for working out

 NEW YORK Working out at home is easier than ever, thanks to the wealth of online instruction and a new generation of multi-tasking, space-saving fitness tools.

-Fitness experts say all that is needed is some space, a mat and a few favorite things.
+Fitness experts say all that is needed is some space, a mat and a few favourite things.

 "Most important is that you have at least a five-foot by five-foot (1.5 by 1.5-meter) space, so that you're not worried about doing a movement full range, and a mat, so you've got a soft surface for work on the floor," said Lisa Wheeler, program director of DailyBurn.com, an online workout site.